kristoferlund/ic-siws-vue-demo/README.md

 - Store large amounts of data cheaply
 - etc

-This **Vue** demo application and template demonstrates how to login Solana users into an IC canister using [ic-siws-js](https://www.npmjs.com/package/ic-siws-js) and the [ic-siws-provider](https://github.com/kristoferlund/ic-siws/tree/main/packages/ic_siws_provider) canister.
+This **Vue** demo application and template demonstrates how to login Solana users using [ic-siws-js](https://www.npmjs.com/package/ic-siws-js) and the [ic-siws-provider](https://github.com/kristoferlund/ic-siws/tree/main/packages/ic_siws_provider) canister.

 The goal of the [ic-siws](https://github.com/kristoferlund/ic-siws) project is to enhance the interoperability between Solana and the Internet Computer platform, enabling developers to build applications that leverage the strengths of both platforms.

-## 👀 Try the live demo: <https://kmevj-wiaaa-aaaal-qsggq-cai.icp0.io>
+## 👀 Try the live demo: <https://fqws5-uyaaa-aaaal-qsmta-cai.icp0.io>

 ## Key features